How to Make Money with Mobile Proxies. Economics and Business Calculations.

 payback_period_months = total_investment / monthly_profit

-# Required budget
+# Necessary budget

 necessary_budget = total_investment + (total_monthly_expense * 3)